tomaslibal/onlineformsmarker/README.md

 <br>Input-as-text example demonstrating the basic syntax and use
 <br>Result in a web browser running on a local server (some CSS was used)

-**The screenshot shows an outdated syntax, see below for the latest version of the syntax**

 Syntax
 ------